 Churchill has distinct seasons – the first thing to do when planning your trip is to figure out what you want to see or do.
-Whether you’d prefer to bird watch, get up close and personal with polar bears, or swim with the belugas will help determine when to visit.*
+Whether you’d prefer to bird watch, get up close and personal with polar bears, or kayak with the belugas will help determine when to visit.*

 |Churchill’s current conditions|